dmlarionov/application-insights-workshop/README.md

 ```

 2. Paste App Insights instrumentation key into CLI.
-3. Play with scenarios 1-2-3-4 in any order, but proportionate.
+3. Play with scenarios 1-2-3-4 in any order.
+Make your observations (see [below](#Making-observations)).
-4. Quit CLI with `q` to force telemetry flushing to the cloud.
-5. Wait a minute.
+5. Wait 5 minutes to be sure statistics is processed.
 6. Press `Ctrl`+`C` to stop `cli` container.
 7. Stop everything else: